-- To prevent damage to the roof of your vehicle, DO NOT carry any loads on the roof rack without the crossbars installed.
+- To prevent damage to the roof of your vehicle, DO NOT carry any loads on the roof rack without crossbars installed.
 The load should be secured and placed on top of the crossbars, not directly on the roof.
-If it is necessary to place the load on the roof, place a blanket or other protective layer between the load and the roof surface. - To avoid damage to the roof rack and vehicle, do not exceed the maximum roof rack load capacity of 150 lbs (68 kg).
-Always distribute heavy loads as evenly as possible and secure the load appropriately. - Long loads, which extend over the windshield, such as wood panels or surfboards, should be secured to both the front and rear of the vehicle.
+If it is necessary to place the load on the roof, place a blanket or some other protection between the load and the roof surface. - To avoid damage to the roof rack and vehicle, do not exceed the maximum roof rack load capacity of 150 lbs (68 kg).
+Always distribute heavy loads as evenly as possible and secure the load appropriately. - Long loads which extend over the windshield, such as wood panels or surfboards, or loads with large frontal area should be secured to both the front and rear of the vehicle.